LiliMeng/Multimodal_DLRM/README.md

 Google Colab data anaysis https://colab.research.google.com/github/rposhala/Recommender-System-on-MovieLens-dataset/blob/main/Item_based_Collaborative_Recommender_System_using_KNN.ipynb#scrollTo=nhty6LqMur17

 Google Colab LightGCN baseline: https://colab.research.google.com/github/Weimw/movielens-project/blob/main/CS224w_project.ipynb?source=post_page-----37da71f405a4--------------------------------#scrollTo=lxoenua1-u5r

+## Formulate DLRM and MovieLens Recommendation as a regression problem
+When using DLRM (Deep Learning Recommendation Model) on the MovieLens 25M dataset as a multimodal recommendation system, the problem is typically framed as a **regression problem**.
+The task is to predict the exact rating (a continuous value) that a user will give to a movie, rather than simply classifying whether they will like the movie or not.

+### Loss Function for DLRM on MovieLens 25M

 The most commonly used loss function for this setup is the **Mean Squared Error (MSE)**.
 MSE is suitable for regression tasks where the goal is to minimize the difference between the predicted ratings and the actual ratings provided by users.